-Capital Grant and Reserves Unapplied Reserve
+Capital Grant Unapplied Reserve

 Grants and other contributions given to the council are retained within this Reserve until all conditions agreed by the grant provider are satisfied.
-This Reserve is also used to fund transformational projects from capital receipts.

 Capital Items Replacement Fund (Other)

 This reserve holds funds which are retained and used for the renewal or repair of school non-current assets.